jordantgh/income_le_analysis/README.md

 ## How to contribute

 It is possible to simply clone the repo and start submitting pull requests if you are set up for it, but this project is heavy on dependencies.
 Thus I have provided a containerised development environment via Docker that will allow you to execute all the R code without any problems.
 This assumes you are working in VS code; if you want to work in RStudio or any other editor, I can't guarantee things won't break.
 However, rest assured that all of the VSC:R crosstalk is set up within the container.
+(If you do want to do things manually, just check the `requirements.r`, `devcontainer.json` and `Dockerfile` under `.devcontainer` to get an idea for what is required)

 To get started with the container, make sure you have [Docker installed](https://docs.docker.com/) and running.